hedsouza/bigbmeetup/docs/DEVELOPMENT_PLAN.md

   - Metadata (tags, categories)

 #### 2.8 Content Integration
-- Link to related BigBMeetup editions from history
+- Link to related bigbmeetup editions from history
 - Connect to Stories of Impact section (when available)
 - Prepare for dynamic content linking